medic/cht-docs/content/en/apps/tutorials/death-reporting.md

 6. Sync your documents again (this pulls down the transitioned contact document from the server)
 7. The contact should now be hidden and accessable only via the "View deceased" flyout
 8. If you specified a `date_field` in Step 3, confirm that the `date_of_death` attribute on the deceased contact matches the selected date in the death report.
+9. Create contacts that you **do not expect** to be able to die.
+View the contact's profiles and confirm the "Death Report" does not show in the "+ New Action" tab.

 ### Recommended updates

 #### Disable tasks for deceased contacts

-If a contact is dead, you probably don't want to disable the majority of tasks for that contact.
+If a contact is dead, you may want to disable the majority of tasks for that contact.
 You will need to update each of your [task's definitions]({{% ref "apps/reference/tasks#tasksjs" %}}).

 ```javascript
 {